edwardcrompton/commute/README.md

 To Do Next
 ----------

+- Work out how it's possible to get the journey time between a pair of stations using the transportapi.
 - It seems that blank responses are obtained if we make request too often.
 - Create a journey entity that stores times between a pair of stations.
 - Add a form to the map that allows a user to select a city to travel to.